Find Affordable College Courses

 Read More…

-Columbia College Chicago ranked #8 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools list.
-Located in the large city of Chicago, Columbia is a private not-for-profit school with a medium-sized student population.
+Columbia College Chicago came in at #8 in this year’s edition of the Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools ranking.
+Located in the large city of Chicago, Columbia is a private not-for-profit school with a moderately-sized student population.

 About 43% of the students majoring in film at the school are women while 57% are male.